RevoU-FSSE-2/week-6-hartantodody/README.md

 ### 1. Create Package.json
 1. Create a new directory to store all of your files.
-You can do it by
+You can do it by :
 - default using _File Explorer_ and go to your preferred destination, and create a new folder by right clicking your mouse and then create new folder
-- you can open your favourite terminal and type `cd <folder destination>` to change the directory and then type `mkdir <folder name>` to create a new folder.
+- opening your favourite terminal and type `cd <folder destination>` to change the directory and then type `mkdir <folder name>` to create a new folder.
 2. Open your IDE (ex : Visual Studio Code), open folder from your recent directory you have created.
 3. Create a new _package.json_ file to describe the app, it shows like in the code block below.
 ```